sweettuse/utils/utils/ideas.md

         - [ ] party_mode
         - [ ] lets_get_silly
     - [ ] train_face
+    - [ ] `from utils.misty.routines.identify import run`
 - to discuss:
+    - i wrote the API i'm using
+    - i got to use a field trial version
+    - they out to interview me
     - dialogflow - for conversations with xaxis traders
     - CES: recognizing faces and saying hello
     - CES: responding to questions about schedule
-    - CES: mistyrobotics will be there and are willing to help out
-    - CES: makes us look smart - i wrote the api for this and they interviewed me at my place
+    - CES: mistyrobotics will be there and are willing to help out and they interviewed me at my place

 - concerns with interaction (from kelley email):